Nolan Schanuel: 2021

 Schanuel enrolled at Florida Atlantic University, 14 miles from his hometown, to play college baseball for the Owls ahead of the 2020–21 academic year.
 Prior to beginning with the Owls, he played collegiate summer baseball with the Boynton Beach Buccaneers of the South Florida Collegiate Baseball League, where he batted .269 with five RBIs in 23 games.

-In his freshman season at FAU, Schanuel played first baseman for the first time in his career.
+In his freshman season at FAU, Schanuel played first base for the first time in his career.
 He aided in an opening weekend series victory over the nationally ranked UCF Knights by going 8-for-15 (.533) with a home run and eight RBIs; he later was named Conference USA (C-USA) Hitter of the Week.
 He had a two-home run game on two occasions, first against the Seton Hall Pirates on February 27 and later against the Charlotte 49ers on April 4.

 Schanuel finished his first season batting .343 with 11 home runs and 56 RBIs.
 He batted .409 with runners in scoring position and walked (28) more than he struck out (21).
 At first base, he committed only two errors and posted a .996 fielding percentage, the second-highest in FAU history.
 Following the season, he was named a freshman All-American by the Collegiate Baseball Newspaper and Perfect Game USA.
 He was also named to the all-conference second team.
 He spent the summer with the Bethesda Big Train of the Cal Ripken Collegiate Baseball League, batting .333 with three home runs and 24 RBIs in 24 games.